 Vioxx Civil Lawsuits (MDL) and Settlement

 It didn’t take long following Merck’s decision to pull Vioxx from the market for the lawsuits to begin flowing in from across the nation, with patients and their loved ones seeking retribution for injuries and/or death that they claimed was the direct cause of taking Vioxx.
-Some number estimates point to approximately 38,000 people who suffered from heart attacks or strokes while taking Vioxx, with about 160,000 patients believed to be injured by the drug in total.
+Some estimates suggested roughly 38,000 people suffered heart attacks or strokes while taking Vioxx.
+A total of about 160,000 patients were believed to have been injured by the drug.
 While it was found that some of the patients already had prior and ongoing heart conditions, many did not.

 Vioxx MDL Fact